 What is a training module?

 Training modules can vary in format, from interactive videos and quizzes to text rich modules or demonstrations.
 Ideally, it’s best to incorporate a blend of different training module types to ensure you’re catering for different learning styles and promoting employee engagement throughout.
-Let’s take a look at the best practices for building training modules as part of your elearning course.
+Let’s take a look at the best practices for building training modules as part of your corporate elearning course.

-How to create the best training modules
+How to create an engaging online training module

 Step 1: Establish your training objectives